+Niagara College is one of Ontario’s 24 publicly-funded Colleges of Applied Arts and Technology.
 With 8,000 full-time students, Niagara College offers more than 90 diploma, baccalaureate degrees and advanced level programs at campuses in Welland, Niagara-on-the-Lake, Niagara Falls and St. Catharines.
 Areas of specialization include food and wine sciences, advanced technology, applied health and community safety, and the College is home to the globally-recognized Niagara Culinary Institute and Niagara College Teaching Winery.
-In 2008, Niagara College launched a $90 million campus redevelopment project, which is scheduled for completion in 2011.
+In 2008, Niagara College launched an unprecedented $90 million campus redevelopment project, which is scheduled for completion in 2011.
 For more information, visit www.NiagaraCollege.ca.